lumen-maximus/soc_triage_bot/soc_triage_bot/output/demo_report_DEMO-2024-001.md

 ### 🤖 AI Trend Interpretation

-All three ETS tracks show significant spikes: Rule (5.2x), IOC (2.8x), Entity (4.1x).
-This multi-track anomaly pattern strongly correlates with active attack in progress.
+**Cross-Track Synthesis:**
+Triple-track spike (Rule + IOC + Entity all elevated) is rare and historically correlates with 95% TP rate.
+This pattern indicates coordinated attack activity, not noise or isolated anomaly.

 **Per-Track Insights:**
-- **Rule Track:** 5.2x spike above baseline indicates rule is triggering on active attack, not noise ⚠️ May need to hunt for similar alerts in last 6 hours `[E-001]`
+- **Rule:** 5.2x spike above baseline indicates rule is triggering on active attack, not noise ⚠️ May need to hunt for similar alerts in last 6 hours `[E-001]`
-- **Ioc Track:** IOC sightings accelerating - 8 in last hour vs 0 yesterday ⚠️ New campaign targeting organization? `[E-002]`
+- **Ioc:** IOC sightings accelerating - 8 in last hour vs 0 yesterday ⚠️ New campaign targeting organization? `[E-002]`
-- **Entity Track:** Host behavior highly anomalous - 4.1x above typical developer activity ⚠️ Other developer workstations may be targeted `[E-003]`
+- **Entity:** Host behavior highly anomalous - 4.1x above typical developer activity ⚠️ Other developer workstations may be targeted `[E-003]`

-**General Trend Concerns:**
+**Cross-Track Concerns:**
 - ⚠️ Triple-track spike pattern is rare and historically correlates with 95% TP rate
 - ⚠️ IOC is new to environment - no baseline, so spike thresholds may be conservative